 “We feel the Bedford Independent highlight and hold an anti-racist position and continue to work alongside the community.
 We have always felt supported by you.”

-“The Bedford Independent have always been highly supportive of both my organisations and those of others who come from the BAME and Afro Caribbean community.
+“The Bedford Independent has always been highly supportive of both my organisations and those of others who come from the BAME and Afro Caribbean community.

 “They have approached us on many occasions offering support and ideas where we can either get advice and information or just to find out what we are doing in relation to the growing pandemic of youth violence and knife crime in Bedfordshire.”